On the universality of late-time ringdown tail: Green functions and tails

 We stress that here we analyzed how the perturbation behaves when considered in a decomposition in spheroidal spin weighted harmonics.
 Clearly, if the initial perturbation is considered in a decomposition in spin-weighted spherical harmonics, different modes will mix because of the rotating background.
 Indeed, for small $a\omega$~\cite{Hod:1999rx, Hod:2000fh,Berti:2005gp}

 where the coefficients $C_{lk}$ are $\omega$-independent.
 The key point is that, as long as the individual modes remain unmodified, their mixing proceeds as in the standard case (see, e.g.,~\cite{Burko:2013bra}), and the overall outcome is insensitive to potential modifications like those considered above.
+This result is in excellent agreement with the findings of~\cite{Poisson:2002jz}, where the propagation of a scalar field on a stationary, asymptotically flat background is studied without assuming any additional symmetries.
+That work demonstrates that the late-time tail behavior is insensitive to the specific symmetries of the background and is instead entirely governed by the multipolar structure of the perturbation.
+Our findings confirm this conclusion: differences in the power-law decay between the rotating and non-rotating cases arise solely from the distinct harmonic decompositions of the scalar field in the two geometries.